Participation and encouragement

 The Community and Stakeholder Engagement Guide was developed to support the delivery of consistent and effective community and stakeholder engagement for Queensland Government Active Transport Investment Program (ATIP) funded cycling infrastructure projects across Queensland.

 The guide aims to:

-In September 2019, Austroads released the results of the National Cycling Participation Survey 2019.
-The survey shows that around 674,400 people in Queensland ride a bicycle for recreation and transport in a typical week.
+In September 2021, Cycling and Walking Australia and New Zealand (CWANZ) released the results of the National Walking and Cycling Participation Survey 2021.
+The survey shows that around 977,000 people in Queensland ride a bicycle for recreation and transport in a typical week.